wangyu16/PolymerScienceEducation/README.md

 # Physical-Chemistry
-A collection of teaching materials on physical chemistry created with Ipython Notebook.
+A collection of teaching materials on polymer chemistry and polymer physics created with Ipython Notebook.